jimathy/jim-mining/README.md

 # jim-mining
-FiveM Custom mining script by me
+FiveM Custom mining script by me from scratch
-First script created by me from scratch

 After deving for a month on a server of messed up and mismatched scripts...I've learn't to do things in a tidy and dynamic way that most don't.